Skip to content

 Note

 All the following deployment methods assume that you are inside a Python environment that has Dask installed.
-Do not forget to load Python and activate the correct virtual environment at the beginning of your PBS job!
+Do not forget to load Python and activate the correct virtual environment at the beginning of your job!
 And also do the same after connecting to any worker nodes manually using SSH.

 Manual Deployment

 Both the server and the worker nodes can be started using a CLI command.
-If you prefer manual deployment, you can manually start the server on a selected node and then start the workers on other nodes available inside your PBS job.
+If you prefer manual deployment, you can manually start the server on a selected node and then start the workers on other nodes available inside your job.

 # Start the server on some node N